 Junior Classical League

-The National Junior Classical League is an organization of junior and senior high school students sponsored by the American Classical League.
-It is composed of local and state chapters and is the largest Classical organization in the world today.
-Its purpose is to encourage an interest in and an appreciation of the language, literature, and culture of ancient Greece and Rome and to impart an understanding of the debt of our own culture to that of Classical antiquity.
-Through this mission, it also seeks to enrich the whole student through academic, artistic, athletic, and leadership pursuits.
+The purpose of the National Junior Classical League, and in extension, the Nevada Junior Classical League, is to encourage an interest in and an appreciation of the language, literature, and culture of ancient Greece and Rome, and to impart an understanding of the debt of our own culture to that of Classical antiquity.

 When I was in grade 6, I realized that all of the "cool" big kids at my school loved JCL.
 At the time, I had no clue what the JCL was, all I knew is that I wanted to take part in the fun.
 That drove my decision to take Latin, which turned out to be one of the most important academic choices that I have made...The JCL has had such a positive impact on my life, and I would highly recommend it to any student.